openstack-archive/murano/doc/source/articles/app_pkg.rst

 Step 3.
 Prepare dynamic UI form definition
 ===========================================

 Create a form definition in a yaml format.
 Before configuring a form, compose a list of parameters that will be required to set by a user.
 Some form fields that are responsible for choosing a flavor, image and availability zone are better to use in every application creation wizard.
-Syntax of  Dynamic UI can be found see here: :ref:`Dynamic UI Spec` Full example with Telnet application form definition :ref:`telnet-yaml`.
+Syntax of  Dynamic UI can be found see at the corresponding section: :ref:`Dynamic UI Definition specification <DynamicUISpec>`.
+Full example with Telnet application form definition :ref:`Telnet Definition <TelnetUI>`.

 Step 4.
 Prepare application logo
 =================================

 Find or create a simple image (in a .png format) associated with your application.
 Is should be small and have a square shape.
 You can specify any name of your image.
 In our example, let's name it *telnet.png*.

 Step 5.
 Prepare manifest file
 ==============================

 General application metadata should be described in the application manifest file.
 It should be in a yaml format and should have the following sections

 * **Format** - version of a manifest syntax format